The College

 Invitational Lectures, Seminars, and Workshops

-The A.C.O. provides manpower and support for organizations in this country and abroad that are interested in the science of orgonomy and wish to conduct lectures, seminars, or workshops.
+The ACO provides support for organizations in this country and abroad that are interested in the science of orgonomy and wish to conduct lectures, seminars, or workshops.

 Clearing-house for Information